-Cause of Condition: The District Attorney's office policies and procedures are not being implemented by personnel to ensure that all payments received by the District are processed, documented, and deposited in a timely manner and to safeguard against unauthorized access to computer data, defendant file maintenance and financial misappropriation of funds.
+Cause of Condition: The District Attorney's office policies and procedures have not been completely implemented by personnel to ensure that all payments received by the District are processed, documented, and deposited in a timely manner and to safeguard against unauthorized access to computer data, defendant file maintenance and financial misappropriation of funds.

-Effect of Condition: These conditions could result in unauthorized access to financial information and employee error in the reporting and documentation of the collection of payments and the accounting of funds.
+Effect of Condition: These conditions could result in unauthorized access to financial information and employee error in the reporting.
+Further, the lapse in timely deposit of funds collected could result in misappropriation of funds and errors in financial reporting for each program.

-Recommendation: OSAI recommends that the District Attorney's staff adopt and implement written policies and procedures for the accounting of program funds and the maintenance of client files.
+Recommendation: OSAI recommends that the District Attorney's staff adopt and completely implement written policies and procedures for the accounting of program funds and the maintenance of client files.
 Implementing this recommendation would ensure that all employees are aware of their duties and responsibilities and that each program is properly accounted for and is in compliance with applicable laws and regulations.
 Such policies should include the following:

-- Guidelines for the oversight of the daily collection process and the depositing of funds with the County Treasurer. - Guidelines for the administrative approval and review of IT software deletions, voids, and write-off activity. - Guidelines for system security and system inactivity management.
+- Guidelines for the administrative approval and review of IT software deletions, voids, and write-off activity. - Guidelines for system security and system inactivity management. - Guidelines for the oversight of the daily collection process and the depositing of funds with the County Treasurer.